Todd75/city-explorer/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

 ## Credit and Collaborations

+1. Worked with Cody on the first dataFlow image.
+2. TA help from Brandon and Justin

 Name of feature: Initial Website with return of city from api data